Skip to content

 Choose Your Setup Method

-There are two ways to run an Observer:
+There are three ways to run an Observer:

 Method 1: Native Observer Firmware

-Updating via OTA: If you already have MeshCore running, you can update wirelessly using the companion app:
+If you already have MeshCore running, you can update wirelessly using the companion app and a web browser instead of the web flasher and USB:

 • Open the MeshCore companion app